Spatial Knowledge Graph-Guided Multimodal Synthesis: Preliminaries

-\paragraph{Multimodal Data Synthesis.} The task of multimodal data synthesis involves generating high-quality input-output pairs related to images using a model \(f\).
+The task of multimodal data synthesis involves generating high-quality input-output pairs related to images using a model \(f\).
 For a given image \(i\) (either pre-existing or synthesized), the task uses \(i\), its description \(d\), or a combination of both as inputs to \(f\).
 The model \(f\) then synthesizes a set of input \(Q\) and their corresponding output \(A\).
 We focus on generating multimodal data, with an emphasis on capturing spatial relationships between objects.

 Our methodology involves the simultaneous creation of images and their corresponding question-answer pairs through a three-component framework: \textbf{a multimodal generative model \(f_{1}\), a text-to-image generative model \(f_{2}\), and a SKG \(G\)}.
 Inspired by LLM-grounded Diffusion (LMD)~\cite{lmd}, we use \(f_{1}\) to generate bounding boxes \(B\) and description \(d\) under the guidance of \(G\).
 These bounding boxes are then integrated into the layout-diffusion model \(f_{2}\) to synthesize images.
 After image synthesis, \(G\) and \(B\) further assist \(f_{1}\) in generating multiple question-answer pairs \((Q, A)\) relevant to the synthesized image \(i\).
+This process can be mathematically expressed as follows:

 For implementation, we use GPT-4o and GLIGEN~\cite{GLIGEN} version of LMD as \(f_{1}\) and \(f_{2}\), respectively.